 Do you need to own two cars?
 Why not, be a one-car family as there is huge saving and the car expense will drop to more than half.
 Sell the second car and share one car with your wife or vice versa.
 Just to follow up on paying cash for the car.
 Might as well sell off both cars and buy one that two of you would love to drive.
 Yes, I know there will be an inconvenience but it can be resolved with planning.
 Whenever there is a crash of schedules or priorities, hail an Uber.
 Let the fingers do the work to book a cab on your phone apps.

 When choosing a car, put fuel economy as the top priority over reliability, styling or capacity.
 Oil prices are highly volatile and constantly changing like the weather.
 You never know when the oil price will break the $100 per barrel level again.

-Switch over using a lower premium gas.
+Switch to use lower premium gas.
 Look up the manufacturer specification to check on the recommended grade.
-Be frugal to save some money as the higher premium gas may give the higher power which doesn’t really matters.
+Be frugal to save some money as the higher premium gas may give the higher power which doesn’t matter.
 Unless you are driving a performance car, then the premium grade is a must.

 Take note of the gas stations along your commute and plan your route to top up when the gas is low.
 Avoid driving across town just to save the few cents.
 Do your Maths, the extra distance you have to drive may not do justice to the fuel consumption.
 Don’t waste your energy unnecessary.

 Planning for your trip when doing errands will further reduce car expenses.
 List them down, organize and plan your route.
 Avoid peak hour as you might be caught in a traffic jam.
 Look for a cheaper place to park and walk a short distance.
 Take advantage of malls that offer the first two hours of free parking when you meet the minimum purchase.
 Set an alarm to ensure that you leave before the allotted time.